Shortcuty/ShortcutyDocs/README.md

 Welcome to the Shortcuty V1 API documentation.
 This API provides developers with programmatic access to manage iOS Shortcuts, enabling you to create, update, submit, and track shortcuts through their lifecycle.

 The v1 API is for developers managing shortcuts.
-Responses include only essential fields, and requests are validated.

 ### What You Can Do